Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 ### Raster Formats: GTiff, NetCDF

 In the example, GeoTiff files are produced.
 Refer to the back-end for the available formats, options, and their correct naming.
 Check the [PNG section](#raster-formats-png) for passing options.

+Different from the creation of a PNG image, the raster format doesn't need scaling and the original datacube can be downloaded as is.
+However, we need to be careful with the dimensionality of the datacube: How a 4+ - dimensional datacube is handled when converted to a raster format is back-end dependent.
+That is why we [made sure](#temporal-mean-reduce_dimension) that our cube would only contain one additional dimension, apart from the spatial `x` and `y`.

 <CodeSwitcher>
 <template v-slot:py>